IVR and the benefits of using Interactive Voice Response

-Speech enabled IVR and conversational IVR
+Speech-enabled IVR and conversational IVR

 Customers typically respond by dialling keys on their phone using the touch-tone menu (e.g. dial 1 for service in English).
-However, in certain cases you might want to use a speech enabled IVR, also known as a conversational IVR.
+However, in certain cases you might want to use a speech-enabled IVR, also known as a conversational IVR.

-66% of people contact customer service using at least three channels, which means that you need a contact center software that can integrate data from all channels.
-That's why the best IVR system is one that enables data collection from other channels as well.
+Whether you are small business or a large multinational company, in today's omnichannel world, concentrating on calls alone isn't enough.
+66% of people contact customer service using at least three channels, which means that you need a contact center software that can use data from all channels.
+That's why the best IVR system is one that collects data from other channels as well.

 The best IVR flows allow flexible data collection